danielwwong/CS586Project1/README.md

 Charts
 ===

-*Please click on the chart to download the original picture.*
+*Please click on the chart to download the original picture.
+All blue words are links.
+Please click on the blue words to go to the corresponding file/folder.*

 **[costPerHourPerPerson-game Folder](https://github.com/danielwwong/CS586Project1/tree/master/costPerHourPerPerson-game)**